thrackle-io/rules-engine/docs/src/src/client/application/ProtocolApplicationHandler.sol/contract.ProtocolApplicationHandler.md

 ### isAccountMaxValueOutByAccessLevelActive

-*Tells you if the withdrawalLimitByAccessLevelRule is active or not.*
+*Tells you if the accountMaxValueOutByAccessLevel Rule is active or not.*

 ```solidity